-Many people we speak with are surprised to learn that up to 85% of the Social Security income they receive in retirement may be taxable.
+It surprises many people we speak with when they learn that up to 85% of the Social Security income they receive in retirement may be taxable.
 Want to know how much of your Social Security income will be taxable?
 You’ll need to know what your provisional income is.

 Understanding Provisional Income

 Suppose you’re already receiving Social Security income.
-In that case, you can use the IRS Worksheet above to find your provisional income amount (this is also referred to on the Social Security website as “combined income”).
+In that case, you can use the IRS Worksheet above to find your provisional income amount.
+The Social Security website refers to this as “combined income.”